MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 ---
-title: Use process mining to analyze and improve your processes in process advisor (preview) | Microsoft Docs
+title: Get started with process mining in process advisor (preview) | Microsoft Docs
-description: This topic is a tutorial with demo data in process mining using the process advisor feature in Power Automate.
+description: This topic is a tutorial with sample data in process mining using the process advisor feature in Power Automate.
 author: nijemcevic
 ms.service: power-automate
 ms.subservice: process-advisor